gpalomar12/Data-Projects-Portfolio/sql-b2b_marketing_perf_analysis/README.md

 - Skills that translate directly to modern data stack roles (analytics engineering, data analysis, business intelligence)

 This approach proves capability to work in resource-constrained environments, legacy systems, or greenfield projects where infrastructure decisions are still being made.
-**SQL-first approach demonstrates:**
-- Ability to derive insights without dependency on visualization tools
-- Deep understanding of data relationships and transformation logic
-- Production-level analytical thinking: data modeling, validation, and query optimization
-- Skills that translate directly to modern data stack roles (analytics engineering, data analysis, business intelligence)

-This approach proves capability to work in resource-constrained environments, legacy systems, or greenfield projects where infrastructure decisions are still being made.

 ## Design Decisions & Tradeoffs